Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

 for most of the year.
 Being reminded of them in a season of good will (while

 escaping the mall and various responsibilities) seemed right.
 But the crowds got too big for people to hear a speech.
-Instead we relied on handing out a written introduction and explanation as people enter the preserve.
+These days we rely on handing out a written introduction and explanation with links to more info on blogs, websites, and Facebook.

-But the event got too big for that too.
-Took too long for people to straggle in.
+But the event got too big for the procession.
+It took too long for people to straggle in.
 So these days we encourage people to head right into the bonfire pile, with only some people waiting for the procession.

-Now we're ready to be awed anew by the power of the flames that unite nature, and physics, and good stewards.
+When we're all there and the music gives way to nature's quiet, we're ready to be awed anew by the power of the flames.
 This video focuses on both the fire and the community:

 Once the blaze is dying down, the home baked refreshments and